 There are several benefits to owning rental property.
 If all goes well, you have a steady stream of income with minimal effort on your part.
 That is if you have a good tenant, nominal repairs, and your property taxes don’t skyrocket.
 But, what if the home needs a new roof?
 Or, you must evict a tenant?
 This is all part of being a landlord.
-Why should you consider selling your rental property?
+Why should you consider selling your rental property or if you need to sell my home fast in Los Angeles CA?

 Marketing your rental is a time-consuming process.
 There are many free options to use but you still need to qualify all the prospects.
 Of course, the rental property must be marketable as well.
 You will want to invest in simple durable landscaping.
 The condition of the home will determine your turnover costs.
 Simple wear and tear items are not covered by a security deposit.
 You will need to determine what to replace or retouch to attract a new tenant.